No items found.

 The world-class legal advice and industry research provided by investment banks doesn’t come cheap and usually runs into hundreds of thousands of dollars before a transaction has even been completed.

-Success fees run for investment banks run into tens of millions of dollars.
+Success fees for investment banks run into tens of millions of dollars.

 Success fees vary but typically amount to 5-10% of the total transaction value.
 Again, competition in the market means this can be bid down.

-The answer to this depends to a large extent on your own requirements.
-There is so much competition in the M&A advisory space that it pays dividends to talk to a handful before beginning your process.
+Ultimately, it all comes down to your unique requirements for your transaction.
+There is so much competition in the M&A advisory space that it pays dividends to talk to a handful before choosing one.
+Choose the one you are comfortable working with.

 Conclusion